What We Do

 Stewarding Land

-Breadtree farms on 600 acres in the upper Hudson Valley, NY, where we steward 15,000+ chestnut trees — as well as hickory, apple, pear, mulberry, persimmon, and other tree crops — in orchards designed to be grazed by sheep and cattle.
+Breadtree farms on 600 acres in the upper Hudson Valley, NY, where we steward 18,000+ food-producing trees — including chestnut, hickory, apple, pear, mulberry, and persimmon — in orchards designed to be grazed by sheep and cattle.
 The practice of raising food crops, trees, and animals together has a long history in many cultures, and (today) is often called agroforestry.
 Our farms use certified-organic practices that:

 + Increase Soil Health